yuvalmGS/gigaspaces-wiki-jekyll/xap97/installing-gigaspaces.markdown

 ## Installing on Windows

 1. Unzip the ZIP file (using your favorite unzip tool, for example, WinZip) to the location of your choice.
 Unzipping the file creates a `<GigaSpaces Root>` directory with several sub-directories.
-An example for the name of the ZIP file will be `gigaspaces-xap-premium-9.5.0-ga-b8500`.
+An example for the name of the ZIP file will be `gigaspaces-xap-premium-{% latestxaprelease %}.0-ga-b8500`.
 1. After unzipping the ZIP file, you should have the following files and folders under the `<GigaSpaces Root>` folder:

 ![win_dirtree_XAP95.jpg](/attachment_files/win_dirtree_XAP95.jpg)